 Some of these overlap a little, but they should provide a narrower list for you.
 If you’d like to check out individual preliminary homeschooling curriculum reviews I’ve done, check out this page.

-With the huge amount of great homeschooling curriculum programs on display today, picking a program can be a difficult task.
+With the vast number of excellent homeschooling curriculum programs on display today, picking a program can be difficult.
 There’s a lot to research!
 Hopefully, this list has given you a few ideas about what you might like and what you don’t.
 All the best with your research!